 Examples of backflow conditions include backsiphonage and back pressure.

 - Backsiphonage is caused by a reduced pressure in supply piping.
-Backsiphonage can be caused by undersized piping, a line repair of break that is lower than a service point, reduced main pressure due to high withdrawal rates such as firefighting or flushing water mains, or a reduced supply pressure on the suction side of a booster pump.
+Backsiphonage can be caused by undersized piping, a line repair of a break that is lower than a service point, reduced main pressure due to high withdrawal rates such as firefighting or flushing water mains, or a reduced supply pressure on the suction side of a booster pump.

-As part of EBMUD’s program, the District’s backflow inspectors are required to conduct site inspections to determine if a backflow device is required as a result of an actual or potential cross-connection hazard on a customer’s plumbing system.
+As part of EBMUD’s program, the District’s backflow inspectors are required to conduct site inspections to determine if a backflow prevention device is required as a result of an actual or potential cross-connection hazard on a customer’s plumbing system.

 Please let EBMUD know of any situation that may require a backflow device.
 Sometimes conditions on properties change that may require a backflow device, such as treating a boiler with additives or installing a well with a pump.

 For safety purposes, please inform the Backflow Section of any changes that might require backflow protection.

 If you are required to install a backflow assembly, please follow these guidelines:

 - It is the customer’s responsibility to install, test, maintain, and assume all costs for an approved backflow assembly at the service connection.